Thoroughly Modeling Multi-domain Pre-trained Recommendation as Language: Introduction

 \section{Introduction}

-Personalized recommendation aims to provide appropriate items for users mainly based on their behaviors.
+In our daily lives, recommender systems have been widely deployed for users to get information more efficiently.
+The personalized recommendation aims to provide appropriate items for users mainly based on their behaviors.
 Hence, sequential recommendation (SR) is broadly explored to make full use of historical behaviors, where users' interacted items (usually represented by item IDs) are viewed as the tokens in behavior sequence modeling.
 During training, the sequential behavioral patterns of different users are captured by SR models.
 Despite the wide usage of SR, most conventional SR models mainly focus on the behavioral information based on item ID via sequential modeling, and thus struggle with new items and domains with fewer interaction records \cite{SASRec}.

-Recently, pre-trained language models (PLM)~\cite{GPT3,T5} have shown their magical power and are dominating in various of NLP tasks.
-PLM can store common knowledge in the parameters with texts as the bridges across different tasks.
+Recently, pre-trained language models (PLM)~\cite{GPT3,T5} have shown their magical power and are dominating in various NLP tasks.
+PLM can store common knowledge in the parameters with texts as bridges across different tasks.
 There are some commonalities between SR and PLM: (1) their inputs are certain token sequences (i.e., item or text sequences), and (2) their main training objective is the next token prediction task.
 Therefore, lots of classical sequence models in NLP~\cite{mikolov2010recurrent,Bert} have also been verified in SR~\cite{GRURec,BERT4Rec}.
 With the thriving of PLM, some pioneer works even begin to explore the possibility of directly modeling user behavior sequences in SR via PLM.
-These works intuitively achieve promising results in NLP-related tasks of recommendation (e.g., explainable recommendation~\cite{geng2022recommendation,gao2023chat}), while struggle with classical recommendation tasks~\cite{zhang2021language,liu2023chatgpt} due to the incompatibility between behavioral and textual modeling.
+These works intuitively achieve promising results in NLP-related tasks of recommendation (e.g., explainable recommendation~\cite{geng2022recommendation,gao2023chat}), while struggling with classical recommendation tasks~\cite{zhang2021language,liu2023chatgpt} due to the incompatibility between behavioral and textual modeling.
+Furthermore, Some works focus on using PLM as a modality information encoder to enhance item and user representation~\cite{UniRec,li2023text}, but still suffer from a suboptimal performance for the giant gap between the extracted representation and behavioral information.